diogoff/qstvec/README.md

 If you find this package useful, please cite:

-[1] Diogo R. Ferreira, *A Sparse and Truncated State Vector Simulator for Peaked Circuits*, arxiv:xxxx.xxxxx, 2026
+[1] Diogo R. Ferreira, *A Sparse and Truncated State Vector Simulator for Peaked Circuits*, 2026 (to appear)